naya0000/Cinema-Booking-System-Frontend/README.md

 ## Features

 ### User :
-- Browse a list of movies, view movie details and search for a movie.
+- Browse movies, view movie details and search for a movie.
-- User registration and login.
+- User signup and login.
+(Using JWT token and Spring Security)
-- Book movie tickets and view booking history.
+- Book movie tickets and view reservations.
 - Cancel orders.
 - Reset Password.

 ### Admin :
 - #### Movie management :
   - Add movies with specific sessions and seats.
-  - Edit Movies
+  - Edit Movies.
-  - Delete Movies
+  - Delete Movies.
 - #### Order management :
   - Filter all the orders with movie title, order date, user Id, total price, etc.
-  - Update Order Status such as cancel, confirm or complete the order.
+  - Cancel, confirm or complete the order.
 - #### User management :
   - Block user accounts.
   - Edit users information such as password, username and phone number.